 The continuing evolution of operating protocols, refinement of effective data management and distribution processes, and effective training of participants to operate between ship and shore are also key elements of this paradigm that continue to improve along with the development and application of this incredible technology for education and outreach purposes.

 NOAA Ocean Exploration has been leveraging telepresence capabilities since the early 2000s.
 Through telepresence, remote users have provided support for operations planning and execution, helped to troubleshoot hardware and software, and interpreted data during exploration ocean mapping and ROV missions led by the office.

 The application of telepresence technology for ship-based work is extremely efficient as it permits unlimited access to personnel on shore, transcending schedules, expertise, skills, and abilities of traditional shipboard teams.
 Telepresence also enables the development of partnerships between geographically dispersed groups who otherwise might not have the opportunity to collaborate due to cost or logistics.
 And, using this technology allows for the most efficient use of all resources, as access to data and information between ship and shore is immediate and sustained for the duration of an expedition.

-As technologies continue to evolve, so too will telepresence capabilities for ocean exploration continue to expand, bringing with them new ways of exploring and communicating about our little known ocean world.
+Telepresence also brings real-time science, exploration, and excitement of discoveries into classrooms, newsrooms, and living rooms, opening new educational opportunities that are a major part of NOAA Ocean Exploration’s mission to explore the ocean for national benefit.
+As technologies continue to evolve, so too will telepresence capabilities for ocean exploration continue to expand, bringing with them new ways of exploring and communicating about our little-known ocean world.